Ollama Chat

 The spring-ai-ollama dependency provides access also to the OllamaEmbeddingModel.
 For more information about the OllamaEmbeddingModel refer to the Ollama Embedding Model section.

-Next, create an OllamaChatModel instance and use it to text generations requests:
+Next, create an OllamaChatModel instance and use it to send requests for text generation:

 var ollamaApi = new OllamaApi();